rahulrai-in/fast-track-istio/fast-track-istio/first-service/step2.md

   namespace: istio-system
   name: example-istiocontrolplane
 spec:
-  profile: default
+  profile: minimum
 EOF`{{execute}}

 You can check the services deployed by the operator by executing the following command.
-Please wait for sometime and re-run the command if the resources do not appear immediately.

 `kubectl get svc -n istio-system`{{execute}}